items ready to be packed for a trip

 Have you ever been served ads for a product on Instagram so often that you eventually break down and buy it?
 As a personal finance blogger, this is not a practice I can endorse.
 However, as someone who reviews products, I have much more tolerance for allowing myself to give in (#content).
 That’s what happened to me with the Halfday Garment Bag, leading me to order one for myself when I realized I was running low on Travel Tuesday topics.

-Seeing as the Halfday bag is still new to me and I haven’t taken it on a proper trip yet, I thought I’d test it in some other ways.
-So, let’s take a look at what the Halfday Garment Bag is, what makes it different, and why I’ve learned about it so far.
+Since buying the bag, I’ve had a chance to take it on a couple of trips and see how it works.
+So, let’s take a look at what the Halfday Garment Bag is, what makes it different, and what I’ve learned about it so far.

 Halfday Garment Duffle